George Tagaris: Family background

 The Tagaris family is first attested in the early years of the 14th century.
-George's father Manuel Tagaris was the first of the family to rise to prominence: despite his family's low social status, his valour and ability as a general were recognized by Emperor Andronikos II Palaiologos, who promoted him to the rank of megas stratopedarches and gave him his niece, Theodora Palaiologina Asanina, a daughter of Tsar Ivan Asen III of Bulgaria, as his second wife.
-It is unclear if Theodora or Manuel's first wife, a Monomachina Doukaina, was George's mother.
-George may in turn have been a brother or father—or somehow otherwise related—to the future Latin Patriarch of Constantinople Paul Palaiologos Tagaris.
+George's father, Manuel Tagaris, was the first of the family to rise to prominence, as due to his successful defence of Philadelphia in 1310/11, he was favoured by Emperor Andronikos II Palaiologos, who promoted him to megas stratopedarches and gave him his niece, the noble Theodora Palaiologina Asanina, as his second wife.
+It is unclear whether Theodora or Manuel's first wife (who was either a Monomachina or Doukaina) was George's mother.George may in turn have been a brother, father, or a relative of Paul Palaiologos Tagaris.